Josephood7/QR_DM_Decoder/README.md

 ## Setup

-*pyzbar* is a bult-in QR code decoding package for Python
+*pyzbar* is a QR code decoding package for Python
-*pylibdmtx* is a bult-in Data Matrix decoding package for Python
+*pylibdmtx* is a Data Matrix decoding package for Python

 Linux
 ```bash